First Impressions: HanRongDa HRD-757

 Operation

 Readers of Blog or Die! have likely noticed that I put a lot of value in a radio with good operational characteristics.
 I don’t like radios that require extra key presses for normal frequency entry once the band is established.
-The Tecsun radios and the Qodosen radios have exemplary frequency entry.
+The Tecsun radios, the Qodosen radios and the Eton Elite Executive have exemplary frequency entry.
 The HRD-757 adopts the annoying extra key presses that I dislike so much on the XHDATA D-808, Sangean ATS-405 and LiJiANi Rd239.

 The radio arrived with temperature and MW step values suitable for most of the world, but not North American; this led to my first experience actually trying to look something up in the manual to see how to do it.

 The inability to search in the manual PDF (because of its crazy character set) makes finding things difficult.
+The fact that the page numbers in the table of contents are wrong doesn’t help.
 MW step is not mentioned in the table of contents.
 The manual tells you pretty early that the MW step is tied to the FM band range, but not how to set that.
 I guess I was lucky in that the setting was on Page 5.
 In “time mode” (the state between on and off), long press the SUB BAND button and then use the arrow keys to pick the range, specifically 87.0 – 108 MHz.
 Temperature scale is a separate setting.

 I had to read to page 7 where manual says: